ankit7540/RamanSpecCalibration/python_module/intensity_calibration/README.md

 Usage
 ----------------
-Following commands are run under the Python interpreter environment. (alternatively use any Python IDE like Spyder, IDLE or PyCharm)
+Following commands are run under the Python interpreter environment.
+(Alternatively use any Python IDE like Spyder, IDLE or PyCharm). *Spyder3 is has been used while writing and debugging.*

+***When using Python interpreter in terminal***

-1. After cloning the repository and moving in the `python-module` directory, and refer to the readme.
-Prepare the required data as mentioned above and modify the path ....   (add the current folder to path allowing to import the module in the current folder; this is required for Python 2.7).
+1. After cloning the repository and moving in the `python-module` directory,  refer to the readme.
+Prepare the required data as mentioned above which will be loaded in the module  as numpy array.
+If required, change the path to the data files in the code.

+2. Import the python module.
+If  using python 2.7 add the current folder to path allowing to import the module in the current folder.
     > import sys

     > sys.path.append("..")

-2. Import the module `wavelength_sensitivity` which should be in your current folder.
-(Directly execute the following command when using Python3)
+If using Python3, directly import as
     > import wavelength_sensitivity

+***When using Python IDE like Spyder***
+1. After cloning the repository and moving in the `python-module` directory,  refer to the readme.
+Prepare the required data as mentioned above which will be loaded in the module  as numpy array.
+Open the  file in the IDE and make changes  to the file path if required.
+Run the code.